Germany: Nurse jailed for 15 years over care home killings | DW | 22.12.2021

 The 52-year-old nurse was found guilty of four counts of murder and three counts of attempted murder.

 According to the court, she had first tried to strangle two residents, believing one of them to be dead and giving up on the other because it was too difficult.
-She then stabbed four other residents to death with an 11-centimeter (four-inch).
+She then stabbed four other residents to death with an 11-centimeter (four-inch) knife.

 Wednesday's verdict met the prosecution's demands.
 Chief prosecutor Maria Stiller had called the killings a "profoundly evil" act.